vacp2p/rfc/waku.md

 **P2P Request**

-This packet is used for sending Dapp-level peer-to-peer requests, e.g. Whisper Mail Client requesting old messages from the Whisper Mail Server.
+This packet is used for sending Dapp-level peer-to-peer requests, e.g. Waku Mail Client requesting old messages from the Waku Mail Server.

 **P2P Message**

 This packet is used for sending the peer-to-peer messages, which are not supposed to be forwarded any further.
-E.g. it might be used by the Whisper Mail Server for delivery of old (expired) messages, which is otherwise not allowed.
+E.g. it might be used by the Waku Mail Server for delivery of old (expired) messages, which is otherwise not allowed.

 ### Whisper Envelope data field (Optional)